JHebenstreit48/first-social-network/README.md

 ## Description

-  To create a cohesive site for all Asphalt Legends Unite information.
+Shows the back-end side of how different aspects of a social network site work.

 ## Table of Contents